Ignition Coil Buyer's Guide

 - It costs around $16 to $2,300.

 Before you’re able to drive your car, you must start your engine by turning the ignition switch clockwise using a key.
-And in able for electric current to reach your engine, the car is equipped with an ignition coil.
+To enable electric current to reach your engine, the car is equipped with an ignition coil.
 This piece of transformer converts the low voltage power from the battery to activate the spark plug and ignite the fuel in the combustion chambers.

 What is an ignition coil and how does it work?

 As long as there are combustion cars, you’ll keep seeing ignition coils in auto parts shops.
-A basic ignition coil features an iron core, coils, and terminals, working together to receive, convert, and pass electric current from the battery to the spark plug.
-In addition, older ignition coil designs use paper or varnish to insulate the coils, while additional insulation is achieved by filling the steel housings either with oil or asphalt.
+A basic car ignition coil features an iron core, coils, and terminals, working together to receive, convert, and pass electric current from the battery to the spark plug.

 Types of ignition coils